Why shoot in black and white?

 Tip# 13.
 Study your location

 Landscape photos, as mentioned earlier, rely a lot on colours.
-However, this doesn’t mean they have to come out flat or lifeless in black and white.
+However, this doesn’t mean they must appear flat or lifeless in black and white.
 As you know, a nice landscape does not automatically give a good landscape photo.
 Through the different tips, it should have become clear that black-and-white landscapes need a lot of effort and that some scenes or light conditions are better than others.
 You need to use your artistic eye to determine which scenes will give you amazing black-and-white images (or maybe not).

-Prepare yourself with the use of google maps, google earth, and apps like the Photographer’s Ephemeris or Photopills to know in advance the direction of the sun and the light.
+Prepare yourself by using Google Maps, Google Earth, and apps like the Photographer’s Ephemeris or Photopills to know in advance the direction of the sun and the light.
 This will allow you to nail the perfect composition and accentuate the contrast.
 You can always continue with the colour version whenever you doubt whether it might work in black and white.

 Tip# 14.
 Experiment and Practice

-Before finalizing your shots, take time to experiment and practice on the spot.
+Before finalizing your shots, experiment and practice on the spot.
 Play around with the settings on your camera, the position and the height of your camera etc. Turn your camera from landscape mode to portrait mode or vice versa.
 Try to determine what feels best for you.
 Try different apertures (from f4 to f16), shutter speeds, and ISO.
-The ideal set-up, however, is a low ISO and small aperture.
-The lower the ISO, the better.
+The ideal set-up, however, is a low ISO and small aperture; the lower the ISO, the better.
 You can also try using different lenses.
-Experiment with a wide-angle lens and then switch to a telephoto lens to compare results.
+Experiment with a wide-angle lens and switch to a telephoto lens to compare results.

 And, of course, you could also experiment with post-processing and try different methods.
 Make different conversions and compare the results to create your story exactly.